j-freddy/data-animations/README.md

 A lot of the layout and visuals (e.g. bar width, margins, font size) are hardcoded in files within `view/`, most notably within `view/gui.py`.
 You can update the visuals to your preferences by modifying the code there.

+### Very advanced settings

+If your custom dataset does not meet the requirements, I recommend preprocessing it.

+Since this project decouples the GUI and logic, you only need to modify the code in `model/data_handler.py` to preprocess your custom dataset.

+I recommend creating a method `preprocess_data` in `DataHandler` and calling it in the constructor immediately after `self.data = pd.read_csv(os.path.join(DIR_IN, f"{filename}.csv"))`.
+This method should be written to modify `self.data` to meet the requirements.

+Example coming soon!

 ## Credits